 I could just have been a name scraped from anywhere, one of 500 emails fired off at once hoping that one at least will stick.

 ‘They are really good’.
-What on earth does the even mean?
+What on earth does that even mean?
 ‘Good’ is massively subjective and says precisely nothing — merely a lazy word presumably chosen to suggest flattery.
-They don’t say why the work is a good fit; why the media is a sound choice.
+They don’t say why the work is a good fit; why the medium is a sound choice.
 They betray the fact that they probably haven’t even looked at the work in any detail with that solitary choice of word.

 And that was the only part of the email which spoke about my work — the work they then went on to ask for for free, with virtually all of the rest of the email telling me about their project.

 So I replied, politely declined, and explained why I wasn’t going to do the work: